Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 ![](.\img\new-user.png)

 #### Captcha Validation
-Right now we have a working MVC-style application -- view is coded in Royale and Model-Controller is coded in Grails.
+Right now we have a working MVC-style application -- the view is coded in Royale and Model-Controller is coded in Grails.
 The data can already flow from the Front End to the Back End via REST API.

-It's time to add recaptcha validation logic:
+It's time to add ReCaptcha validation logic:
-1. First, we will change `save` method signature to accept both user and token.
+1. First, we will change the `save` method signature to accept both user and token.
 1. Then, we will connect to Google and validate that token
-1. Then, we will accept or reject the request and return response to the Front End.
+1. Then, we will accept or reject the request and return a response to the Front End.

 ###### Step 26
-Right click on your main project `captchaserver` and go to settings:
+Right-click on your main project `captchaserver` and go to settings:

 ![](.\img\img/project-settings.png)